plandes/flex-compile/README.md

 Properties:
   * Config File: The file to use for *configuring* the compiler.
   * Export Fn: The Org mode export function.
+  * Open File: Whether to open the file after exported.
+  * Output Directory: The output directory.
+  * Frame Focus Command:
+    The command to refocus the Emacs frame after rendering the output (browser).
+  * Frame Focus Delay: Seconds before refocusing the Emacs frame after redering the output.
   * Start Directory: The directory for starting the compilation.